 Copyrighting your graffiti artwork falls into a very grey area and brings in a few legal issues.
 If you are painting onto someone else’s property without permission then this can be considered as vandalism.
 If you try to copyright it then you’re just admitting to an offence and are open to the consequences.
 If you have been granted permission by the owner and can prove this (ideally in writing), then technically copyrighting the artwork is achievable and a wise choice to make.

 This is all a very interesting and exciting aspect of the future of graffiti, however, as soon as legalities are brought into the equation then it tends to become a little offputting to some but in my opinion, well worth the potential returns.

 As I write this article, The Dadiani Fine Art Gallery in Mayfair, London is hosting Requiem for the Emblem of Power; the first exhibition in the world to solely accept cryptocurrency for the sale of art.
-This is amazing promotion for the likes of Bitcoin and Ethereum which are being accepted in the exhibition.
+This is amazing promotion for Bitcoin which is being accepted in the exhibition.

 I personally think that the advantages far outweigh the disadvantages for the use of crypto compared to current fiat money.
 It just seems very fitting to use decentralised currency that’s not in the hands of a bank or government to trade graffiti art which is often a very anti-establishment art form.